 As your team serves on your Maine mission trip, you’ll partner alongside The Root Cellar in Lewiston to show neighbors they are valued, loved, and welcomed in the community.
 You’ll be an extension of ongoing ministries, specifically reaching children and their families and getting a more holistic picture of urban missions in this unique setting.

-Will you boldly serve across cultural and religious barriers, helping neighbors who are far from home feel welcome and loved?
+Will you boldly serve across cultural and religious barriers on a 2021 mission trip to Maine, helping neighbors who are far from home feel welcome and loved?

 Lewiston is the second largest city in Maine, located about 40-45 minutes north of Portland.
 In 1999, the United States government began preparations to resettle an estimated 12,000 refugees from the Bantu minority ethnic group in Somalia to select cities throughout the United States.
 Most of the early arrivals in the United States settled in Clarkston, Georgia, a city adjacent to Atlanta.
 However, they were mostly assigned to low rent, poverty-stricken inner city areas, so many began to look to resettle elsewhere in the U.S. Word soon spread that Lewiston had a low crime rate, good schools and cheap housing.
 Somalis subsequently began a secondary migration from other states to the former mill town, and after 2005, many Bantus followed suit.